 Conveniently located within the principal gastronomic neighborhood in downtown Puerto Natales just 3 blocks away from the waterfront, 1 block from Chile Nativo´s office headquarters, and only half a block from the main square.
 The hotel has 23 rooms with plenty of natural light and tranquillity along with a gorgeous roof top patio which provides breath-taking views of the city and coast.
 Accommodations are warmly decorated and each with a private bathroom.

 Dates & Prices

-SINGLE SUPPLEMENT: New Season Pricing to Come! *single supplement not available in Cabins Caleta Gonzalo
+SINGLE SUPPLEMENT: USD$ 625! *single supplement not available in Cabins Caleta Gonzalo

 DEPARTURES AVAILABLE UPON REQUEST!

 - November 23, 2023 / December 6, 2023

 - 8 SPACES AVAILABLE

 - February 26, 2024 / March 10, 2024